HimanshuMude/Amp.io/README.md

 # Amp.io
 HTML 5 video volume booster extension made with basic HTML, CSS and Vanilla Javascript.

+# How to Install 🤔?
+1) Clone the package and open Chrome.
+2) Visit chrome://extensions/ and turn on "Developer mode".
+3) Click the "Load unpacked" button and navigate to the folder where you have cloned the package.
+4) Sit back and enjoy your videos at boosted volume.

 ## Dev Logs
 20/06/23 - First prototype is completed.
 It has one-time functionality and needs some refinement to update gain/boost value.
 A workaround is to refresh the page and set the boost value once again.